 A Guide for School Administrators

-various challenges they may encounter when working with students and families.
-In many instances, a school administrator can provide certain accommodations for students with disabilities, as well as guide decisions regarding how teachers address behavioral challenges.
-The purpose of this book is to provide school administrators with useful and practical suggestions and strategies that can increase student achievement, engagement, positive behavior, and social skills for high-functioning students on the spectrum (HF-ASD); help reduce educator stress and frustration; and increase positive interactions between families and school personnel so that the school day is more successful for all parties.
+Parents: does your child's principal understand ASD?
+School administrators: do you understand your students with ASD?
+This can help!
+School administrators play a key role in creating a mind-set of acceptance of learners with special needs and their families within their school district, region, or school.
+In many instances, a school administrator guides decisions regarding how teachers address behavioral challenges.
+The purpose of Special Considerations for Students with High-Functioning Autism Spectrum Disorder: A Guide for School Administrators is to provide school administrators with useful and practical suggestions and strategies that can increase student achievement, engagement, positive behavior, and social skills for high-functioning students on the spectrum (HF-ASD), help reduce educator stress and frustration, and increase positive interactions between families and school personnel so that the school day is more successful for all parties.

 MEET THE AUTHORS